-True enough, the car kept giving them problem and the second hand value had plummeted to 2/3 the original value within 3 months.
+True enough, the car kept giving them problems and the second-hand value had plummeted to 2/3 the original value within 3 months.

 If they really refuse to budge, you will have to just say NO. After all, if they are crazy enough to annoy you even after you have nicely said your peace, they deserve a NO Not today, Thank you!

 Fix This : If you cannot handle persistent sales person, go with a buyer or someone else who can articulate your decisions for you.
 This way, you can be the good cop and they can be the bad cop.

 Emotionally Driven Purchases

 Buyers remorse anyone?
 Emotionally driven purchases come in so many shapes and forms.
 The most common you see is when you purchase a stunning looking house both you and your other half fell in love with.
 You imagined raising a family there, cooking in a nice kitchen, lowing the lawn with your expensive lawn mower and what not.

 You ended up making an offer of full asking price on that day.
 Failing to place reasonable terms and conditions or conducting a research and the median price on houses within the area.
 Only to realise once everything has gone through that you paid fifty thousand dollars too much and the house is not as crash hot as you initially thought… Sounds familiar?